cfarkas/SARS-CoV-2-freebayes/README.md

 ### Example

 We provided SRA_Accessions_Aug_03_2020.tabular, containing a curated list of 17560 SARS-CoV-2 worldwide datasets until August 03, 2020.
 We also provided curated lists in txt format by continent (see July_28_2020_*.txt files).
 As an example, we will collect variants from July_28_2020_North_America.txt datasets using 30 threads.
-In Ubuntu it is recommended to become root since these steps will crush for merging variants from a large number of genomes (n>50000).
+In Ubuntu it is recommended to increase open file limit and stack size accordingly at the number of genomes to process, otherwise these steps will crush. see README_ulimit for details in Ubuntu.

 ```
 ulimit -n 1000000 && ulimit -s 299999  # increase stack size and open file limit, see README_ulimit for details.